mchung94/pyramid-service/README.md

 # pyramid-service
-This is a work in progress on a Pyramid Solitaire solving web service.
+This is a Pyramid Solitaire solving web service.
 You can try it out online at https://secondthorn.com/pyramid-solitaire/solver with the appropriate parameters, for example
 [Score Challenge to get 291 points](https://secondthorn.com/pyramid-solitaire/solver/score?goalScore=1290&currentScore=999&deck=Ac2c3c4c5c6c7c8c9cTcJcQcKcAd2d3d4d5d6d7d8d9dTdJdQdKdAh2h3h4h5h6h7h8h9hThJhQhKhAs2s3s4s5s6s7s8s9sTsJsQsKs).

-Currently, complicated puzzles will run out of heap space on my server, so I'm working on a solution to that.
-On my site, this service is set up using nginx, PostgreSQL, and Spring Boot, and I'm in the process of adding message queues for distributed worker processes to solve the more complicated puzzles.
+On my site, this service is set up using nginx, PostgreSQL, RabbitMQ, and Spring Boot.

 ## Introduction
 I've been curious about how to write code to find optimal solutions to